 General Douglas MacArthur was a celebrated World War II hero that played a significant part in Philippine history as he led the American troops against the Japanese army.
-I read about him in the pages of history books but I haven’t so much paid attention on his life in the Philippine soil.
+I read about him in the pages of history books but I haven’t so much paid attention to his life in the Philippine soil.
 But through my travels around the country, I have come to encounter the shadows of Gen. MacArthur, tracing his footsteps as he left an indomitable mark in these places.

 I have visited Corregidor three times, yet every tour around this tadpole-shaped island always reveals a new interesting facet of this island-fortress.
-It was during my second visit when I caught site of a large statue of the general near the Lorcha Dock.
+It was during my second visit when I caught sight of a large statue of the general near the Lorcha Dock.

 There he stood at the Gen. MacArthur Park, named after him, his hand outstretched as if waving to incoming visitors and bidding farewell to departing guests.
 Beside his statue was inscribed his famous line “I Shall Return.”

 MacArthur made Corregidor as the headquarters of the Allied Forces where he set up office inside the Malinta Tunnel before he set off to Cagayan de Oro and eventually flew to Australia where he uttered his quotable line.
 A light and sound show reveal certain events that took place inside the tunnel, including that of MacArthur leading his army during the war.